Virat1315/netflixClone/README.md

-# PK Netflix - Flutter Clone
+# Netflix - Flutter Clone

 A basic Netflix clone built with Flutter and powered by Appwrite.io for backend services.